Sandwiches and shells on their way to ITER

-The six 19-ton main shell segments will be delivered to the ITER site by way of "regular" exceptional transport—that is, along regular roads.
-The large 60° base sections (10 metres long, 8.10 metres wide, 50 tons each) will be required to travel along the dedicated ITER Itinerary in two separate convoys of three trailers.
+The six 19-tonne main shell segments will be delivered to the ITER site by way of "regular" exceptional transport—that is, along regular roads.
+The large 60° base sections (10 metres long, 8.10 metres wide, 50 tonnes each) will be required to travel along the dedicated ITER Itinerary in two separate convoys of three trailers.

 The first of these convoys is scheduled to reach the ITER site in the early hours of Thursday 10 December, the second on 17 December.